jmulet/moodle-tiny_widgethub/README.md

 ### Example 4.
 Using loops in the template

 Since mustache is a logic free template system, some features are difficult to achieve.
-To overcome this limitation, we can use [`ejs`](https://ejs.co/) as an alternative template system.
+To overcome this limitation, you can use [`ejs`](https://ejs.co/) as an alternative template system.
 As you will see, it provides more flexibility.

 Let's assume that we want to create a table of `n` rows and `m` columns.
 That's the way we do it